-There is nothing more exciting than a four-day weekend but this Easter, make a real difference to your mindset and really relax with these practical tips – which will leave you feeling energised at the time, as well as chilled out for weeks to come.
+There is nothing more exciting than a four-day weekend, but this Easter it’s going to be a little different with us all in self-isolation.
+With some of us struggling to cope with the change to our lives, here’s how to make a real difference to your mindset and with these practical tips – which will leave you feeling energised, as well as chilled out for weeks to come.

 The average smartphone owner touches their phone almost 3,000 times a day – that’s how obsessed we have got with scrolling.
 Often we are just ‘checking’ rather than searching for exact information and it’s this obsession with tech which is leaving us more anxious than ever – especially as we are often looking at multiple screens and trying to absorb information from many channels at once.
 Taking a break from technology is almost impossible for many of us during the working week, but the long weekend is the perfect opportunity to turn off and tune in to a life less technological.